 But driving time with some stops from Estes Park to Grand Lake will take at least 4 hours.

 The road will provide breathtaking views.
 But don’t forget to drive carefully.
-You can spot moose, deer, and other wild animals, next to the road or on the road.
+You can spot moose, deer, and other wild animals, next to or on the road.

 Trail Ridge Road leads you to Grand Lake.
 On the way, you have a lot of hiking trails.
-You can consider some hikes with fabulous views if you have more time, as the Colorado River Trailhead, Timber Lake Trail, Holzwarth Historic Site, or Bowen/Baker Trailhead.
+If you have more time, you can consider some hikes with fabulous views, such as the Colorado River Trailhead, Timber Lake Trail, Holzwarth Historic Site, or Bowen/Baker Trailhead.

 Grand Lake, Fraser, and Winter Park are the most popular and prettiest towns on the west part of Rocky Mountain.
 They are worth a shortstop.
 In our opinion, Grand Lake is the most charming.
-You can find here also nice and easy hiking trails, like a hike to Adams Falls.
+You can also find nice and easy hiking trails, like a hike to Adams Falls.

 Where to eat in Grand Lake and Fraser?

-In each of the towns, you will find bars and restaurants with good cuisine.
-In Grand Lake, we can recommend Sagebrush BBQ & Grill and The Wake Coffee Shop.
+In each town, you will find bars and restaurants with good cuisine.
+We can recommend Sagebrush BBQ & Grill in Grand Lake and The Wake Coffee Shop.
 The delicious pizza we ate in Hernando’s Pizza Pub in Fraser.

 Where to stay in Grand Lake and Fraser?